sorjjoon/Scotland-Yard-Ai/README.md

 Diffrent constants to customize the gameplay can be found in [/src/utils/constants.ts](/src/utils/constants.ts).
   - After any modifications you will need to run compile and start again
-  - If you intend to modify the constant, instead of npm run compile, use 'npm run watch' and 'npm run pack' for compiling, and 'npm run demon' to start the server
+  - If you intend to modify the constants a lot, instead of 'npm run compile', use 'npm run watch' and 'npm run pack' for compiling, and 'npm run demon' to start the server
     - They will automatically recompile and restart the server as needed (after file save)
     - Depending on your browser, you may have to do a full page refresh as well, to refresh cached javascript (chrome/safari).
 Usually ctrl + refresh